ante-j77/e-store_nextjs/README.md

 ## Demo
 Explore the [project](https://e-store-nextjs.vercel.app/).

-To use admin privileges sign up with email:admin@gmail.com and password:admin1
+To use admin privileges sign up with email: admin@gmail.com and password: admin1

 ## Getting Started